 ECC group definition

-ECC groups used by SAE are defined by a curve equation, y2 = x3 + ax + b modulo p, for a defined a and b and a prime p.
-Domain parameters for ECC groups have a generator G, a prime p, an order r, and a co-factor h.
-Elements in ECC groups are points on the elliptic curve defined by their coordinates—(x, y).
-The identity element of an ECC group is known as the “point at infinity.”
+ECC groups used by SAE are defined by the sextuple (p, a, b, G, r, h) where p is a prime number, a and b specify the elliptic curve defined by the equation, y2 = x3 + ax + b modulo p, G is a generator (a base point on the elliptic curve), r is the prime order of G, and a co-factor h.
+Elements in ECC groups are the points on the elliptic curve defined by their coordinates—(x, y)—that satisfy the equation for the curve and the identity element, known as the “point at infinity.”

-NOTE—The IANA registry used to map negotiated numbers to group domain parameters includes definitions of some ECC groups defined over a characteristic 2 finite field.
-These groups are not(CID194) used with SAE.
+The IANA registry used to map negotiated numbers to group domain parameters includes definitions of some ECC groups defined over a characteristic 2 finite field.
+These groups shall not(CID194) be used with SAE.
 In addition, some elliptic curves have a co-factor greater than one (1).
-These groups are not(CID194) used with SAE.
-Only ECC groups defined over an odd prime finite field with a co-factor equal to one (1) are(CID194) used with SAE.
+These groups also shall not(CID194) be used with SAE.
+Only ECC groups defined over an odd prime finite field with a co-factor equal to one (1) shall be(CID194) used with SAE.

 The element operation in an ECC group is addition of two points on the curve resulting in another point on the curve.
 For example, point X is added to point Y to produce point Z: